AlexAbbamondi/readme-geneerator/README.md

-# readme-generator
+# Readme Generator

   <br/>

   # Description
-  this is a test
+  This is a readme generator created with node where a user can input information in the terminal to generate a readme file for any project

   <br/>